apify/actor-scraper/docs/cheerio-scraper/partials/pagination.md

 with Cheerio Scraper we need to dig a little deeper into the page's architecture.
 For this, we will use the Network tab of the Chrome DevTools.

-> It's a very powerful tool with a lot of features, so if you're not familiar with it, please see this tutorial:
-<https://developers.google.com/web/tools/chrome-devtools/network/> which explains everything much better than we
+> DevTools is a powerful tool with many features, so if you're not familiar with it, please [see Google's tutorial](https://developers.google.com/web/tools/chrome-devtools/network/), which explains everything much better than we ever could.
-ever could.

-We want to know what happens when we click the **Show more** button, so we open the DevTools Network tab and clear it.
+We want to know what happens when we click the **Show more** button, so we open the DevTools **Network** tab and clear it.
-Then we click the Show more button and wait for incoming requests to appear in the list.
+Then we click the **Show more** button and wait for incoming requests to appear in the list.

 ![Inspecting network in DevTools](../img/inspect-network.webp)

 Now, this is interesting.
 It seems that we've only received two images after clicking the button and no additional data.
-This means that the data about actors must already be available in the page and the Show more button only displays it.
+This means that the data about actors must already be available in the page and the **Show more** button only displays it.
 This is good news.

 ### [](#finding-the-actors) Finding the actors

 Now that we know the information we seek is already in the page, we just need to find it.
-The first actor in the store is Web Scraper so let's try using the search tool in the Elements tab to find some reference to it.
+The first actor in the store is Web Scraper, so let's try using the search tool in the **Elements** tab to find some reference to it.
 The first few hits do not provide any interesting information, but in the end, we find our goldmine.
 There is a `<script>` tag, with the ID `__NEXT_DATA__` that seems to hold a lot of information about Web Scraper.
-In DevTools, you can right click an element and click **Store as global variable** to make this element available in the Console.
+In DevTools, you can right click an element and click **Store as global variable** to make this element available in the **Console**.

 ![Finding the hidden actor data](../img/find-data.webp)